-In the 2014 Gap Analysis submitted as part of the INGO report, the EEB committed to the following improvement as regards composition of governance bodies and breakdown of employees.
+In the 2014 Gap Analysis submitted as part of the Accountable Now (then INGO Charter) report, the EEB committed to the following improvement as regards composition of governance bodies and breakdown of employees.

 • Annual assessment of diversity (gender, age, nationality).